Strength Training Tips For Women Over 40

-In March of 2018, I started my weight loss journey, no longer on the medication and dedicated to a ketogenic lifestyle.
-I’ve lost 77 pounds so far and I’ve decided the time is right to get back into strength training.
+In March of 2018, I started my weight loss journey, no longer on the medication, and dedicated to a ketogenic lifestyle.
+I’ve lost 90 pounds so far and I’ve decided the time is right to get back into strength training.

 I thought I would bring you along on this journey.
 To start out, I am going to focus on Strength Training, especially for older women.
-If you want to, check out my, “About Me” page to see where I am starting from, trust me, if I can do this, you can do this.
+If you want to, check out the, “Who We Are” page to see my before and after pics, trust me, if I can do this, you can do this.

 Strength training should be a part of every woman’s workout regimen.
 The benefits are many; shed body fat, build strength, fight against osteoporosis, reduce the risk of injury, burn more calories (your body will burn calories even after your workout!), reduce back pain, and relieving stress are just some of them.

-Now, I am not quite 40, I turned 38 in June.
-However, the same tips that will assist someone in her 40s will also help someone like me that has a history of health issues, pain, etc. Feel free to use what tips you need to as you need to.
+Feel free to use what tips you need to as you need to.
 Your needs will certainly change as you get older so these are suggestions that can be tweaked for anyone over 40 and they will work for people who are younger but may have health issues.

 I usually start by doing 20 minutes on a treadmill working up from a fairly slow pace to about 4mph.
 You want to break a light sweat but not do so much that you are left feeling weak or shaky.